Coins of the pound sterling: Changes after 2008

 As of 2012, 5p and 10p coins have been issued in nickel-plated steel, and much of the remaining cupronickel types withdrawn, in order to retrieve more expensive metals.
 The new coins are 11% thicker to maintain the same weight.

 There are heightened nickel allergy concerns over the new coins.
 Studies commissioned by the Royal Mint found no increased discharge of nickel from the coins when immersed in artificial sweat.
 However, an independent study found that the friction from handling results in four times as much nickel exposure as from the older-style coins.
 Sweden already plans to desist from using nickel in coins from 2015.

-In 2016, the £1 coin's composition was changed from a single-metal round shape to a 12-sided bi-metal design, with a slightly larger diameter, and with multiple past designs discontinued in favor of a single, unchanging design.
+In 2016, the £1 coin's composition was changed from a single-metal round shape to a 12-sided bi-metal design, with a slightly larger diameter, and with multiple past designs discontinued in favour of a single, unchanging design.
 Production of the new coins started in 2016, with the first, dated 2016, entering circulation 28 March 2017.

 In February 2015, the Royal Mint announced a new design for the £2 coin featuring Britannia by Antony Dufort, with no change to its bimetallic composition.